-- 1. The employee can use the following terms of employment for conversion into other employment conditions:

-- cash benefits:

-- o holiday allowance:

-- o end-of-year bonus;

-- o flexible terms of employment bonus;

-- o the value of overtime hours and standby and emergency repair service exceeding 80 hours;

-- time benefits:

-- o leave over and above the statutory minimum as referred to in Article 6.2 (until 1 January 2021) or Article 6.2A (from 1 January 2021 onward);

-- o ADV;

-- o accumulated unused leave.

-- 2. The sales value of time benefits are determined as follows:

-- in the event of a 38-hour working week, one hour equals 1/165th part of the scale salary increased by the employee's salary allowance, if applicable;

-- in the event of a 40-hour working week, one hour equals 1/173rd part the scale salary increased by the employee's salary allowance, if applicable;
+- 1. The employee can use the following terms of employment for conversion into other employment conditions: - cash benefits: - holiday allowance (value described in Article.
+4.8): - end-of-year bonus (value described in Article 4.9); - flexible terms of employment bonus (value described in Article 4.8a); - the value of overtime hours and standby duty exceeding 80 hours (value described in paragraph 2 of this article); - time benefits: - extra-statutory holiday leave as referred to in Article 6.2 paragraph 1; - ADV; - accumulated unused leave. - 2.
+The sales value of time benefits are determined as follows: - in the event of a CLA contract, one hour equals 1/165th part of the scale salary increased by the employee's salary allowance and the holiday allowance, if applicable; - in the event of a function contract, one hour equals 1/173rd part the scale salary increased by the employee's salary allowance, if applicable;